mosets/docs/configuration.md

 ## Image {#image}
 When an image is uploaded, system will save the image in three formats: the original image, thumbnail sized image and medium sized image.

+> **Note**: Changing the value for image sizes or squared thumbnail feature will not change the images you already uploaded to your listings.
+To apply the new configuration to your existing image, you need to rebuild your images using the **Rebuild Thumbnails** tool.
+This tool will rebuild your listings' small & medium images by resizing them based on the configuration you have.

+> You can access the tool at:

+> **Mosets Tree -> Tools -> Rebuild Thumbnails**

  ### Small/Thumbnail's image size
  This allows you to set the maximum width and height of a thumbnail image.